-&lt;sup>7 and the tones from cups filled with different amounts of water which were noted for their pleasing sounds
+8 and the tones from cups filled with different amounts of water which were noted for their pleasing sounds

+505

+506

+510

+511

+513

+514

+516

+519

+520

+522

+3/4 of the length, a fourth above that (A above middle C at 348 Hz, 4/3 times that of middle C's frequency).

 Play those intervals on a lyre or chords on a modern piano and your ears will be happy.
 These are pleasant-sounding combinations while other combinations are not so sweet-we say dissonant.
-To the Pythagoreans, the difference between pleasant and dissonant was in the integer ratios of the string lengths-the numbers themselves were important.
+To the Pythagoreans, the difference between pleasant and dissonant was due to the integer ratios of the string lengths-what was important was not the strings, but the numbers themselves.9

-To them, this revealed an intimate link between numbers and the world: integer ratios 2/1, 3/2, and $4/3 \rightarrow$ to specific lyre string lengths $\rightarrow$ to pleasing your ear (your soul).
+This revealed an intimate link between numbers and the world: integer ratios 2/1, 3/2, and $4/3 \rightarrow$ to specific lyre string lengths \rightarrow to pleasing your ear (your soul).
 This relationship made the numbers 1, 2, 3, and 4 very special to them.
+Your human wellbeing, connected to abstract numbers.

 Lyres had been around for millennia, so surely this particular discovery was not news.
 But what Pythagoreans did was new.
 They elevated numbers to a significance that's beyond just counting.
 They invented the concept of number itself: from 2 oranges to the abstract concept of "2."
-This direct connection between a few integer numbers, their ratios, and special numbers with important meanings influenced all that's "scientific" up to the present day.
-This discovery is one of a few discontinuous events in the history of science.
-To them and many to the present day, mathematics is embedded in the physical world's tissue: A brand new commitment.
+This direct connection between a few integer numbers, their ratios, and special numbers with important meanings10 influenced all that's "scientific" up to the present day: A brand new commitment...to an abstraction.

-&lt;sup>8It's a matter of current physiological research to understand why some combinations of tones are pleasing and others are dissonant.

-&lt;sup>9Notwithstanding "42" as the numerical explanation of everything in Hitchhiker's Guide to the Galaxy

 When it comes to Pythagoreans, who did what, when is murky.
-In the lower timeline of Figure 1.2 between Pythagoras and Plato you'll see Philolaus of Croton (ca -470 to -385) who was the first Pythagorean to write about their program, although only fragments and references from others remain.
-A lot of what Plato and Aristotle knew probably originated from his writings.
+In the lower time-line of Figure ?? between Pythagoras and Plato you'll see Philolaus of Croton (ca -470 to -385) who was the first Pythagorean to write about their program, although only fragments and references from others remain.
+Much of what Plato and Aristotle knew probably originated from his writings.
 (Plato only mentions "Pythagoras" and "Pythagorean" once each, but Aristotle was more expansive.)
 Plilolaus was a scholar in his own right and it's hard to discern what ideas were his and what came from Pythagoras himself, or even in Pythagoras' lifetime.
-What Plato and Aristotle knew of Pythagoreanism probably came from Philolaus or Archytas, another Pythagorean known well to Platoa Highly readable accounts are Ferguson (2008) and Lloyd (1970).
+What Plato and Aristotle knew of Pythagoreanism probably came from Philolaus or Archytas, another Pythagorean known well to Plato^a Highly readable accounts are ferguson2008 and ger170.

+This connection between integers and one's soul seemed to have been just the beginning.
+They also connected numbers with shapes and so geometry and by

+[&]quot;And, what we know of Philolaus might have come from the Pythagorean, Hippasus.
+The most unlucky Pythagorean.
+He is remembered as having constructed bronze disks who's thicknesses matched the lyre string ratios.
+When struck they would then create the same pleasing sounds as strings.
+He's also historically the poor guy who found the non-integer problem with the Pythagorean Theorem.
+Stay tuned.

+9It's a matter of current physiological research to understand why some combinations of tones are pleasing and others are dissonant.

+$^{^{10}}$ Notwithstanding "42" as the numerical explanation of everything in Hitchhiker's Guide to the Galaxy